About

 What will SMEEF achieve?

-We will work to ensure that SMEEF is an effective, science led long-term funding mechanism that will:
+SMEEF is designed to be an effective, science led long-term funding mechanism that will:

-1. Restore marine habitats and address the biodiversity and climate emergencies
+1. Enable enhancement of marine habitats and address the biodiversity and climate emergencies

 2. Take a systems view, connecting interventions, considering full ecosystems and life cycles across the Scottish marine seascape